-The Board is responsible for satisfying itself at least annually that management has developed and implemented a sound system of risk management and internal control.
-Detailed work on this task is delegated to the Audit Risk Management and Compliance Committee and reviewed by the Board.
+The Board is responsible for satisfying itself that management has developed and implemented a sound system of risk management and internal control.
+Detailed consideration of this is delegated to the Audit, Risk Management and Compliance Committee and reviewed by the Board.